 How to Insure a Home in a Trust

-To insure a home in a trust you’ll need to add the name of the trust to your policy.
-There are several different ways to do this depending on your insurance carrier.
 The important thing is that you and the trust are both listed.
 Some insurance companies will list you as a Named Insured and the trust as an Additional Insured.

 Work with your insurance agent to accurately make the changes needed.
 This will ensure the change is processed correctly.
-We have clients that forget to tell us about their trust all the time.
+We have clients that forget to tell us about their trusts all the time.
 You’d be shocked at how often this happens.
 Don’t forget!

 If you’ve purchased your homeowners insurance online and have to make the change yourself, it may be time to consider switching to an independent agent.
 The level of service and expertise you’ll receive can’t be matched by a self-serve online only company.